Timothy C. Hain, MD Page last modified: June 5, 2019 Return to testing index

 Piker et al (2013) described the frequency and age dependence of oVEMPs.

 Subfigure C above from Piker et al.'s paper shows peak-peak amplitudes as a function of both age and frequency.
 Note that amplitudes at the best frequency, 750, range from about 5 to 15.
-Clearly 750 hZ is the best frequency for oVEMPS, and clearly oVEMP amplitude drops by roughly a factor of 3 between "young adult" and "old adult".
+Clearly 750 hZ is the best frequency for oVEMPS in normal subjects, and clearly oVEMP amplitude drops by roughly a factor of 3 between "young adult" and "old adult".
 It would seem imprudent to use an "absolute" criterion for amplitude, such as are recommended for SCD, given that they are so strongly dependent on age.